Tall Tale (film): Box office

 Tall Tale was released in theaters on March 24, 1995.
 The film flopped domestically and worldwide, and did not make back its $32,000,000 budget.
 It made $3,046,181 in its opening weekend in the United States, ranking fifth at the US box office, behind other openers Major Payne and Dolores Claiborne.
 It eventually grossed $8,247,627 in the United States and Canada.
+The film had more success in the home video market.

 Critical reception

 Tall Tale has a 48% rating on review aggregator website Rotten Tomatoes with an average rating of 5.9/10 based on 21 reviews.
-The critics' consensus reads, "Tall Tale draws on American folk legends for a family-friendly adventure with disappointingly little appeal."
+The critics' consensus reads: "Tall Tale draws on American folk legends for a family-friendly adventure with disappointingly little appeal".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

-Ed Hulse of Entertainment Weekly gave the film a B+, writing, "The exquisitely photographed landscapes pull you out of your living room and into the grandeur of the West."
-Roger Ebert of The Chicago Sun-Times gave the film a 3 out of 4 stars and described it as "a warm-blooded, high-spirited family adventure film."
+Ed Hulse of Entertainment Weekly gave the film a B+, writing: "The exquisitely photographed landscapes pull you out of your living room and into the grandeur of the West".
+Roger Ebert of The Chicago Sun-Times gave the film a 3 out of 4 stars and described it as "a warm-blooded, high-spirited family adventure film".

 Joe Leydon of Variety also gave a positive review, stating the "pic is impressively larger than life, both in physical scale and heroic action.
-And while the pacing could be brisker during its slightly flabby midsection, it works its way up to a dandy crowd-pleasing climax."
-Leydon praised Swayze's performance as Pecos Bill and said Glenn "makes a splendidly wicked villain."
+And while the pacing could be brisker during its slightly flabby midsection, it works its way up to a dandy crowd-pleasing climax".
+Leydon praised Swayze's performance as Pecos Bill and said Glenn "makes a splendidly wicked villain".
 Leydon also admitted the film might have a hard time finding an audience because kids may not be as familiar with the stories of Pecos Bill, John Henry, and Paul Bunyan.

-In a negative review, Rita Kempley of The Washington Post wrote, "Mickey's minions herein transform three of America's rootin'est, tootin'est frontier superheroes into politically and ecologically corrected pablum-spewing icons for our time.
-Aimed at kids more attuned to the niceties of the Mighty Morphin Power Rangers, this action adventure portrays the first of the forest-levelers, Paul Bunyan (Oliver Platt), as a benign Brobdingnagian tree-hugger."
+In a negative review, Rita Kempley of The Washington Post wrote: "Mickey's minions herein transform three of America's rootin'est, tootin'est frontier superheroes into politically and ecologically corrected pablum-spewing icons for our time.
+Aimed at kids more attuned to the niceties of the Mighty Morphin Power Rangers, this action adventure portrays the first of the forest-levelers, Paul Bunyan (Oliver Platt), as a benign Brobdingnagian tree-hugger".

 Home media

-Disney released Tall Tale on DVD on August 26, 2008.
+Disney released Tall Tale on VHS on August 15, 1995 from Walt Disney Home Video.
+It was also released on DVD on August 26, 2008.
 It is also included on Disney's streaming service, Disney+.